intel-lab-lkp/linux/Documentation/firmware-guide/acpi/apei/einj.rst

   location, or device that is the target of the error injection.
 Whether this actually works depends on what operations the BIOS actually includes in the trigger phase.

+- einjv2_component_count

+  The value from this file is used to set the "Component Array Count" field of EINJv2 Extension Structure.

+- einjv2_component_array

+  The contents of this file are used to set the "Component Array" field of the EINJv2 Extension Structure.
+The expected format is hex values for component id and syndrome separated by space, and multiple components are separated by new line.

 CXL error types are supported from ACPI 6.5 onwards (given a CXL port is present).
 The EINJ user interface for CXL error types is at